sirmarcel/cmlkit/docs/index.rst

 Welcome to cmlkit's documentation!
 ==================================

 Hello there.
 You might be interested in reading the :doc:`install` instructions first, and then read about the main classes: :doc:`dataset`, :doc:`model_spec` and :doc:`mbtr`.
+The :doc:`conventions` might shine some light on mysterious things. ;)

 .. toctree::
    :maxdepth: 2